 Let’s take a closer look at each prompt.

 - Why are you choosing to pursue an MBA at this time in your career?
 What are you hoping to accomplish by doing so?
 Briefly describe your short-term (upon graduation from the program) and long-term (5-10 years after the program) career goals.
 Please be as specific as possible with roles, companies and/or industries.

 - What excites you about being part of the Carlson School MBA program?
 Do you have an enterprise program that you are currently interested in and why?

 The beginning of the personal statement is a fairly straightforward career goals essay, asking applicants to explain their post-MBA career objectives and how an MBA would support these plans.
-The difference this year, compared to last, is that Carlson has given applicants an extra page to discuss an enterprise program.
+Carlson also requests that applicants discuss an enterprise program.
 So, before beginning, it would behoove you to review Carlson’s specific offerings.
-Then, applicants should explain the specifics of their post-MBA plans to start.
+Then to start, applicants should explain the specifics of their post-MBA plans.
 Establishing your long-term vision first would lend meaning to your short-term plans, as it can help the reader to know your destination before the path.
 So, explain your broader 5-10 year plan, even going beyond the “what” and the “where” to the “why”—in other words, the impact you hope to make on an organization, sector, consumer base, or region.
 Then, applicants should outline their short-term plans very specifically, including both the position the candidate hopes to hold immediately after an MBA, along with 1-2 companies one plans to target.
 This short-term goal should lead naturally to the long term.

 In regards to your timing and reasons for an MBA, it would make sense to comment on your work experience to date to establish the skills you already possess; this sets up the gap in your skill set that a Carlson MBA would fill.
 This phase of your discussion should establish the skills and knowledge you hope to gain from a Carlson MBA while integrating details about the program.
 Forging specific connections between the skills you hope to gain (whether in class or outside of it) and your future plans will show the adcom that you have a sound understanding of how a Carlson MBA will prepare you for success and convey your excitement about the program.

 Clear Admit Resources